Last updated on December 27, 2022

-While many of the basics of how to buy a diamond apply to all diamond types, they actually vary a bit among the different colours.
-Since yellow diamonds are the most commonly known among coloured diamonds, this guide will help you a lot to become a smart shopper.
+While many of the basics of how to buy a diamond apply to all diamond types, they vary a bit among the different colours.
+Since yellow diamonds are the most commonly known and popular among coloured diamonds, you need to consider some important factors to make a good investment.

 What Are Yellow Diamonds?

 Diamonds within the normal colour range are graded on a scale from D to Z developed by the Gemological Institute of America (GIA), with D being the most colourless and Z containing yellow, brown or any other tint noticeable to the naked eye.
 At a certain point, below the grade “Z”, the diamond colour stops looking like a faded shade and becomes a beautiful colour when the stone is viewed in the face-up position.
 This is the point when a diamond is considered to be fancy yellow.